-A team of researchers from the University of Florida (UF) has identified a common amino acid that they believe may play a role in causing major depressive disorder (MDD)...
+A team of researchers from the University of Florida (UF) has identified a common amino acid they believe may play a role in causing major depressive disorder (MDD) and...

 With more than 20 years of experience in Medical Office Administration, Gianna’s philosophy centers around what role she can play in helping others find solutions.
 She takes pride in helping people and provides a caring atmosphere for Client’s and Co-Workers.
 She lives in Oceanside with her husband, and volunteers at St. Mary’s Star of the Sea Catholic Church as a Children’s Eucharistic Minister and Sunday School Teacher.